 Gareth is a Director of The Speaking Tree and the Red Brick Building.
 He is encouraged by Buckminster Fuller’s proposition that: ‘You never change things by fighting against the existing reality.
 To change something, build a new model that makes the old model obsolete.'

-Dharam Barrett is a busy entrepreneur and full time mum to her young son.
-She grew up in Avalon and has been doing business and creating projects in Glastonbury for about seven years.
+Dharam Barrett is a common its focussed entrepreneur.
+She grew up in Avalon and has been doing business and creating projects in Glastonbury for about nine years.
 Her main interests lie in community cohesion, inclusion and personal growth.
 She believes that communities can flourish and unite through clear communication and opportunities to work together.
 Communities can easily become the family that many people lack in this hectic modern society if they focus on unity, supporting each other and learning together.
 Glastonbury is a place of unlimited potential and The Glastonbury Trust is a key resource to help individuals and organisations to flourish and grow.

 A brief history of the Glastonbury Trust...